felixgomez/gitlab-skyline/README.md

-# Your Gitlab's contributions in 3D Skyline
+# Your Gitlab's contributions in a 3D Skyline

 >`gitlab-skyline` is a Python command to generate a skyline figure from Gitlab contributions like Github does at https://skyline.github.com/